d3lta-v/SIMUXCRParser/README.md

 SYNOPSIS:
-This is a simple Objective-C wrapper to parse results in XML from the CleanRead API The CleanRead API is available here: http://api.thequeue.org/v1/ This wrapper relies on the NSXMLParser.
+This is a simple Objective-C wrapper to parse results in XML from the CleanRead API The ClearRead API is available here: http://api.thequeue.org/v1/ This wrapper relies on the NSXMLParser.

 USAGE: